-For 2020-21, our pay multiple is four which is the same as the previous three years.
+For 2023 to 24, our pay multiple is four which is the same as the previous four years.

 There is no formal mechanism for direct comparison between pay levels of the broader workforce with senior manager pay.
 We have no policies on reaching or maintaining a specific pay multiple.